Skip to main content

 You Belong in Healthcare.
 AVI Can Get You There.

-AVI Career Training’s Medical Assistant program gives Northern Virginia students 720 hours of hands-on, COE-accredited clinical training — right in Vienna/Tysons — so you can step into a meaningful, stable healthcare career faster than any semester-based program in the region.
+AVI Career Training’s Medical Assistant (NO FINANCIAL AID FOR THIS PROGRAM) program gives Northern Virginia students 720 hours of hands-on, COE-accredited clinical training — right in Vienna/Tysons — so you can step into a meaningful, stable healthcare career faster than any semester-based program in the region.

 No waitlists.
 No four-year commitment.
 No guessing whether employers will take your credential seriously.